seanwhs/Tutorials/NextJS/QR-Attendance-System/Implementation/7-Domain-Layer-Implementation.md

           Infrastructure
 ```

-The core business rules are protected from technology changes.
+The core usiness rules are protected from technology changes.

 ---